SAMFYB/FP-150-Notebook/Lecture_19.md

   val empty : unit -> 'a seq (* notation: <> *)
-  (* We need this so that in the same code we can have 'a seq, 'b seq, so on at the same time. *)
+  (* We need this so that in the same code we can have 'a seq, 'b seq, so on at the same time. *) (* In addition, the initialization function allows us to do stuff behind the scene. *)

   (* Side Note
    * We cannot pattern match directly on sequences.